-The EY Foundation 2022
+The EY Foundation 2024

 Photography, quotes and short videos are the way The EY Foundation spreads the word about its work so that we can help more young people.
 That's why we'd like to ask for your agreement to be in photos, videos and to use quotes you have given for our communications.
-This includes the use of these by us on our social media channels, website, promotional materials, reports and in media releases.